WarStalkeR/FFU-BR/README.md

 # Potential Features
 1\.
 Implementation of `condtrigs` parameters that allow to compare values with specific numbers, including possibility of minor mathematical operations (i.e. compare stat with 1% of another stat for example).
+2\.
+Implementation of option that prevents game from unpausing, even when you're queuing any interaction.